About Filipino Chicken Adobo

-- Add the reserved marinade and sugar and bring it to a rolling boil.
+- Add the reserved marinade, bay leaves and sugar and bring it to a rolling boil.
 Once boiling, lower the heat to medium and simmer for 5 minutes.

 - Nestle in the chicken thighs, smooth side down.
-Lower heat to a simmer, and cook, uncovered, for 20 to 25 minutes, occasionally spooning sauce over top of the chicken.
+Lower heat to a simmer, and cook, uncovered, for 10 minutes.
+Flip the chicken thighs and continue to simmer, uncovered, for 10 to 15 minutes, or until sauce has reduced by at least half.
 At this point, if the sauce doesn’t seem thick enough, remove the chicken to a plate and continue to cook the sauce until it reduces to your desired consistency.
-I like it a bit glaze-y but not too thick so that I lose too much sauce.
-Return chicken back to the skillet to slightly warm again.
+I like it a bit glaze-y but not so thick that I lose too much sauce.
+Return chicken back to the skillet to warm slightly, if necessary.

 - Serve immediately with fluffy white rice, passing around extra adobo sauce at the table.

 Note: It will seem like too much liquid at first, but trust, if you followed the recipe as written the sauce will reduce and it will thicken.
-If you used a deep pot to make the chicken adobo, it may take a little longer to reduce.
+If you used a deep pot to make the chicken adobo, it will take longer to reduce.

 This one is tricky.
 Many Filipino cooks add their chicken to the adobo mixture without browning it first.
 I have tried it and it’s fine.
 But truly, it is best to give the chicken a quick sear for both colour, presentation, and a little more flavour.